jmankoff/interaction/assignments/layout.md

 Some things to mention:
 * Do you feel like you were well-prepared for this assignment in lecture and section?

+* Is there anything we could cover in greater detail that would benefit students directly on this assignment?

 <!-- TODO: Integrate part 4 optional reflection -->

+As before, this reflection will be submitted to Gradescope.

 # Development Strategies